THE FLIRT

 Scotch cross-filament nylon filament tape (Available from Offoce Depot, or Hobby People.net)

-Motor mounting: I used a modest sized piece of 1/16" birch plywood. the firewall mount for the 17 gram motor was mounted with three #1 x 1/4" sheet metal screws
+Motor mounting: I used a modest sized piece of 1/16" birch plywood.
+The firewall mount for either the 10 or 17 gram motore was mounted with three #1 x 1/4" sheet metal screws. three pins made from 1.5mm CF rod run through this plate & back into the foam

 Micro receiver and ~5 gram or less servos (I used Vigor 4.4 g servos from HobbyCity.com; their HXT500 servos might also do OK)

-Music wire: for landing gear for mono-ski setup, I used .050 wire; for pushrod ends, I used .032 music wire.
+Music wire: for landing gear for mono-ski or mono-wheel setup, I used .050 wire; for pushrod ends, I used .032 music wire.